kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by confirming that a directory was created inside `<project-root>` named `alliance-community`.
 Also confirm that inside `<project-root>/alliance-community` is a file named `Vagrantfile`

-Then, navigate on the command line to `<project-root>/alliance-community/logs`.
-Execute
+Then, from `<project-root>`, on the command line, execute

 ```
+cp alliance-community/alliance/config/local_settings_template.py alliance-community/alliance/config/local_settings.py
-cp alliance_template.log alliance.log
+cp alliance-community/logs/alliance_template.log alliance-community/logs/alliance.log
 ```

-[TODO - This file copy should not be necessary.
-Logging should be configured to create the file if not existing]
+[TODO - This log file copy should not be necessary.
+Logging should be configured to create the file if not existing.
+Or, can Vagrant do the file copy for us?]

 ### 6) Create the Vagrant Virtual Machine (VM) (Up to one hour if slow connectivity)